How to Create and File VAT OSS Reports

 Apply official exchange rates published by the European Central Bank (ECB) and use the rate applicable on the last day of the calendar quarter to which the return relates.
 Historical exchange rates are available here.
 Do not use exchange rates offered by other vendors.

 That same exchange rate must also be applied if any amendments are made (in the event of credit notes) even if they happen in a subsequent quarter.
-You must then re-submit the original VAT MOSS return.
+You must then re-submit the original VAT OSS return.

-You should also ascertain the rounding policy of your MOSS.
+You should also ascertain the rounding policy of your OSS.
 Different countries have different approaches to how a return should be calculated.
 For example, the UK requires rounding to the nearest even pence while Ireland requires rounding down from the half cent.

 This means that £0.975 would be rounded to £0.98 in the UK, but €0.975 is rounded to €0.97 in Ireland.